emard/zleveler/README.md

 nozzle at Z=0 doesn't touch the hotbed surface.

 Surface sampling: Move the nozzle accross the hotbed and count how many papers can be inserted between the nozle and hotbed.

-A 2D interpolation method "RBF" is used which is adaptive so the calibration points can be randomly sampled.
-You dont neccessary need to sample e.g. complete 5x5 grid over the hotbed.

-Probing example: at point X=10 Y=20 you can insert 3 papers.
+Example: at point X=10 Y=20 you can insert 3 papers.
 Assuming each paper is about 0.1 mm then you'd enter a line: